 Long before playing “unplugged” became fashionable, the CFMS began to seek out a wide range of singer-songwriters, bluegrass bands, British Isles music, blues, Nueva Cancion, guitarists, and a whole array of other musicians that did not fit well into mainstream musical categories.
 While some of these performers emphasize elements of “folk tradition,” others are boldly innovative and truly unique.
 Social activism, humor, and compassion are commonly present as well.

 In 2013 (when we turned 30!), the Society became a 501(c)(3) organization and the name was changed to the Pasadena Folk Music Society.
-Concerts continue to be held at Caltech in Beckman Institute Auditorium [map].
+Concerts continue to be held at Caltech in the Beckman Institute Auditorium [map] at 400 South Wilson Avenue, Pasadena.